Chapter 15: The Voice

 I was also raised by a father who taught me a little about

 navigating the woods.
-His lessons contributed greatly to my survival.
-My
+His lessons made a significant contribution to my

-father put no emphasis whatsoever on encouraging me to become involved
+survival.
+My father put no emphasis whatsoever on encouraging me to

-in sports, unlike other fathers.
-It's also true that involvement in
+become involved in sports, unlike other fathers.
+It's also true that

-these school activities helped give my classmates a head start over me
+involvement in these school activities helped give my classmates a head

-in the civilized world.
-However, the world I was in now was not
+start over me in the civilized world.
+However, the world I was in now

-civilized.
-I wouldn't have survived this uncivilized world to return to
+was not civilized.
+I wouldn't have survived in this uncivilized world to

-that other world if not for those alternative lessons, which I learned
+return to that other world if not for the alternative lessons I learned

 from my father.
 My father had been the one to teach me how to navigate

-the woods at night with a compass and not the Army.
-Those lessons
+the woods at night with a compass, not the Army.
+Those lessons learned

-learned early meant that I had no problem holding the compass, shooting
+early meant that I had no problem holding the compass, shooting a

-a bearing, and continually counting paces, with no help from anyone
+bearing, and continually counting paces, with no help from anyone else.

-else.
-It would have been nice if Milliron and Bowman could have been
+It would have been nice if Milliron and Bowman could have been there,

 checkpoint was around 800 meters.
 The second checkpoint was almost twice